 A world made of words; Ireland is a small island with a memorable punch.
 With its rich 1,000 year history and contemporary architecture, Dublin has produced many great writers.
 Walking city tours will help you to discover more about the likes of Oscar Wilde (writer of The Importance of Being Ernest), Bram Stoker (Dracula) and James Joyce (author of Ulysses).
 The tours are also a great opportunity to meet likeminded travellers.

-Dubbed as the best solo travel destination for making friends, Belfast is one of the most culturally vibrant and friendly city break destinations in Europe.
+Across the border in Northern Ireland and dubbed as the best solo travel destination for making friends, Belfast is one of the most culturally vibrant and friendly city break destinations in Europe.
 Much like Dublin, Belfast is rich in literature.
 It’s the city that inspired both The Chronicles of Narnia and Gulliver’s Travels, which is a pull for a lot of visitors today.

 In the heart of the Mediterranean is Italy.
 The birthplace of the Renaissance and one of the most exciting cultural destinations on the planet, Italy should be at the top of your list.

 Food is a universal language.
 And what is Italy most known for?
 It’s food, of course!
 From the quality of the ingredients to the reverence for tradition, eating in Italy is all about passion, pride and godere la vita (enjoying life).
 Make sure to avoid tourist traps, not only are they expensive, but they don’t always offer the true Italian experience.
 Instead speak to on board staff or local tourist guides for their recommendations.